 Tuileries Garden bird charmers were street performers who appeared in the mid to late 1800s and enticed flocks of birds to come to them.
 Later, the bird charmers began appearing in other gardens or in public green spaces, such as the Champ de Mars.
-One of the earliest of the bird charmers at the Tuileries Garden was Edward du Peyron, “an old sub-prefect … [whose son] long continued his practices [of bird charming] in Diane Alley.”
+One of the earliest of the Tuileries Garden bird charmers was Edward du Peyron, “an old sub-prefect … [whose son] long continued his practices [of bird charming] in Diane Alley.”

 “[When Peyron arrived at the garden, ring-doves] left the branches of the tall chestnut trees and flew from the center of the grass plats, and … [sparrows] came in swarms from the smallest shrubs, and all followed him until he came to a standstill.
 The boldest at once alighted upon his shoulders, upon one of his outstretched arms, or one of his fingers, and took from his hand or lips, the food that he offered them, while the others arranged in a line upon the iron railings, or hopping about on the ground, or sustaining themselves in the air by rapid flaps of theirs, impatiently awaited their turn.”

-In 1868, an American author and journalist, Edward King, reported on another bird charmer at Tuileries Garden.
-This bird charmer was an old man, “clad in a clean white coat, with a little bag at his waist, and with myriads of doves and sparrows around him.”
+In 1868, when humorist and author Mark Twain was busy negotiating with the Alta California for the rights to use his newspaper correspondence for The Innocents Abroad, another American author and journalist, Edward King, was reporting another interesting Tuileries Garden bird charmers.
+This charmer was an old man, “clad in a clean white coat, with a little bag at his waist, and with myriads of doves and sparrows around him.”
 King reported that “[he] calls a birdlet by name, and the little one comes to him piping joyously.”
 This bird charmer operated so close to the Tuileries Palace that King said Napoleon III could have easily looked out the window and seen him in action.

-Spectators generally formed a circle around the bird charmer.
-Just like the birds did not fear the bird charmer, they also did not fear the bystanders.
-However, this sometimes resulted in ill-advised bystander deciding to attract the birds with bread.
+Spectators generally formed a circle around the bird charmer and just like the birds did not fear the bird charmer, they also did not fear the bystanders.
+However, this sometimes resulted in ill-advised bystanders deciding to attract the birds with bread.
 Bird charmers were usually unhappy if a bystander did so because it disrupted their performance.
 Furthermore, if the bystander frightened the birds and they flew off, the bird charmer had no choice but to leave and return the following day.

 In 1886, a correspondent of the Philadelphia Telegraph visited Paris and filed this report: